Rokiis1/roadmap/8.Module/static_techniques.md

 **Explanation:**

-In white box testing, the internal structure, design, and coding of the software are tested, which is known as structural testing.
 Static techniques are used in this process to validate the code, design documents, and software requirements without actually executing the software.

 **Key Concepts:**